03 October 2022

 direct you to a referee.
 USRowing rules shall apply if not specifically mentioned below.

 The TRR Committee welcomes vendors in the rowing community who wish to set up their tent at the Textile River Regatta on Sunday.
-We provide ample space between the boathouse and bathhouse where rowers and guests are concentrated.
+We provide ample space between the Boathouse and Beach Launch Areas where rowers and guests are concentrated.
 We also offer advertising on our web sites and ad space in our Event Program at very affordable rates.

 If you can't make it to the regatta, or just wish to increase your exposure to the rowing community, we offer the options of advertising on our MRRA and TRR rowing web sites and in the TRR Event Program.
 Our web sites generate high traffic, especially in the days before and after the TRR, and your ads are good for a full year from first posting.